bruvellu/cephalic-furrow/3-manuscript/furrow.md

 ![Cauterization blocking the germ band extension in btd and eve mutants.](../2-figures/cauterization-mutants.png){#fig:cauterization-mutants width=100%}

-## Blocking the germ band extension impacts the cephalic furrow invagination in normal embryogenesis

 We also tested the impact of blocking the germ band elongation in wild type embryos.
 When the germ band extension is blocked, the cephalic furrow